StarStrider23/Implied-Volatility-Surface-and-Model-Calibration/README.md

 |      346        | 0.0051   | 0.13   | -0.52  | 0.15    | 0.28     | 0.00066  |

 ### Error comparison

+SVI performs extremely well across all regimes with consistently very low ARMSE (average RMSE) values which demonstrates a near perfect fit to the implied volatility surface.
+The model is particularly accurate for the low and moderate volatility regimes.
+There, both MRE and MAE are closer to zero.

+For the high volatility regime, the error increases slightly (as reflected across all error metrics), but still remains low in absolute terms.
+Overall, the results confirm that SVI provides a highly accurate and stable representation of the implied volatility surface across different market conditions.

 |                                     |           MRE          |   MAE   |   ARMSE   |
 | ----------------------------------- | ---------------------- | ------- | --------- |